This is Jessica’s take on our first two weeks running away.

 We still don’t know what the hell we’re going to do in 6 weeks, when we fly back to New Orleans and Drew has a birthday and our paths diverge once again.
 But for now, we’re breathing clean air and looking at the stars and swimming in the ocean and being grateful that we’re able to live our dreams and be on this crazy adventure.

-Dr. Jessica Broome is a location-independent market research consultant.
+Jessica is a location-independent market research consultant.
 For twelve years, Jessica has designed and executed research programs for clients including top academic institutions, Fortune 500 companies, and grassroots community groups.